 One open space challenge for Hollywood is to increase the number of small, local parks and public spaces.
-The difficulty of creating open space in an urban environment where real estate is expensive and built out has led to many creative proposals for alternative concept, such as the proposal to create a park over the Hollywood
+The difficulty of creating open space in an urban environment where real estate is expensive and built out has led to many creative proposals for alternative concept, such as the proposal to create a park over the Hollywood Freeway.
+The Hollywood Community Plan supports these creative proposals and encourages the reimagining of open space to include public spaces as well as parkland.

-List of Parks
+List of Parks (Figure 4-2)